641n/641n.github.io/index.md

 ### Static Site Generators

-Static Site Generators are generally faster than Dynamic Sites, hence their popularity.
-GitHub pages make use of the [Jekyll](https://jamstack.org/generators/jekyll/ "Press Ctrl if you wish to open this link in another tab") Static Site Generator but there are other available generators on the Web.
-Check this [list](https://jamstack.org/generators/ "Press Ctrl if you wish to open this link in another tab") of popular Static Site Generators.
+Static sites are generally faster than dynamic sites, hence the popularity of static site generators.
+GitHub pages make use of the [Jekyll](https://jamstack.org/generators/jekyll/ "Press Ctrl if you wish to open this link in another tab") static site generator.
+Visit [Jamstock](https://jamstack.org/generators/ "Press Ctrl if you wish to open this link in another tab") to check the list of popular static site generators.

-I have [another site](http://sirgain.droppages.com/ "Press Ctrl if you wish to open this link in another tab") that was created using [DropPages](https://droppages.com/ "Press Ctrl if you wish to open this link in another tab"), a Static Site Generator for Dropbox.
+I have [another site](http://sirgain.droppages.com/ "Press Ctrl if you wish to open this link in another tab") that was created using [DropPages](https://droppages.com/ "Press Ctrl if you wish to open this link in another tab"), a static site generator for Dropbox.

 ### Multiple pages in GitHub Pages